 For your own convenience, in case you are selected for a random audit of your reported CEUs, you should upload all CEU documentation into your CEU Center at the time you report your CEUs.
-In addition, you should retain all documentation for one (1) full year past your certification renewal date, in the event you are audited.
+In addition, you should retain all documentation for two (2) full years past your certification renewal date, in the event you are audited.